All Episodes

 And they wrote this up as an obscene gesture.

-And they and and they, you know what they were trying to make people think he flipped people off in the church.
+They were trying to make people think he flipped people off in a church.

-They wanted people to think the Scalia was flipping people the bird in the church.
+They wanted people to think that Scalia was flipping people the bird in a church.

-And he wrote back, angry about it, and that's why he uh tried to correct the record.
+And he wrote back, angry about it, and that's why he tried to correct the record.

-Scalia said in the letter written to the executive editor Kenneth Chandler that the reporter leapt to conclusions that was offensive because he initially explained his gesture by saying that's Sicilian.
+Scalia said in a letter written to the executive editor Kenneth Chandler that the reporter leapt to conclusions that was offensive because he initially explained his gesture by saying that's Sicilian.

 Parentheses, I am, by the way, an American jurist, he wrote.

-Well, the Boston uh, well, I guess who's who's done this today?
+Well, the Boston, well, I guess, who's done this today?

 Is it the Herald or the Globe?